 Table of Contents[Hide][Show]

 Planning a visit to Oklahoma City?
-Oklahoma’s capital city is a budget-friendly family travel destination in the Heartland which offers many fun or educational activities that are absolutely free.
+Oklahoma’s capital city is a budget-friendly family travel destination in the Heartland that offers many fun or educational activities that are absolutely free.
 Check out this list of free things to do in Oklahoma City, along with great ideas for road trips and weekend getaways in Oklahoma.

-Oklahoma may not be the first destination that pops to mind when planning a family vacation.
+Oklahoma may not be the first United States destination that pops to mind when planning a family vacation.
 However, this beautiful and history-rich state is a surprising hidden gem for family vacations.
 As a family on a debt free journey, we love that Oklahoma is also a budget-friendly place to explore.
 And I always find something new, even though I lived there for four years.
 From art museums to nightlife to children’s activities, boutique shopping to botanical gardens, there’s plenty to love about Oklahoma City!

 Free Things to Do In Oklahoma City for Toddlers & Kids